george24601/george24601.github.io/_posts/2019-02-04-negotiate-with-assertive.md

 category:
 tags: [pm, interview]
 ---
+Notes on "Never Split the Difference" by Christopher Voss and Tahl Raz.

 * Myself is analytical, which is the worst type match with assertives.
-* Analyst type does not enjoy "What"/"How" questions, maybe need to find a way to spar it?
+Analyst type does not enjoy "What"/"How" questions, maybe need to find a way to spar it?
 * To assertives, getting things done is more important than making it perfect.
 * They need to think you understand them before listening to your pov
 * They will keep talking on every moment of slience.
 This leaves the room for mirroring technique